Seesaw neutrino dark matter by freeze-out: Seesaw-Froggatt-Nielsen models for sterile neutrino dark matter

-Since the DM neutrinos are heavier than the Higgs, they are not stable.
+Since the DM neutrinos are heavier than the Higgs, the tree level decay is allowed.
 To comply with the longevity condition we must demand that the DM neutrino be stable on cosmological time scales.
 This results in a condition on the FN charges.
-Other conditions arise from the other two terms in Eq.\ \eqref{eq:seesawL}: \begin{enumerate} \item \textbf{The electron mass:} With $y_e$ of order unity, $y_e\,v/\sqrt{2} \sim 10^{2}\,\mathrm{GeV}$.
-This has to be suppressed to the level of $m_e\approx 5\cdot 10^{-4}\,\mathrm{GeV}$:
+Other conditions arise from the other two terms in Eq.\ \eqref{eq:seesawL}: \begin{enumerate} \item \textbf{The electron mass:} With $y_e$ of order unity, the unsuppressed electron mass would be $y_e\,v/\sqrt{2} \sim 10^{2}\,\mathrm{GeV}$.
+This has to be suppressed to the level of $m_e\approx 5\cdot 10^{-4}\,\mathrm{GeV}$,

-\item \textbf{The Majorana mass:} As explained previously, for our calculations we want the effective mass of the dark matter neutrinos to be above the level of $10\,$TeV.
-The bare Majorana mass itself is UV-unconstrained:
+\item \textbf{The Majorana mass:} As explained above, the suppressed Majorana mass is bounded from below by $M_i>10\,\mathrm{TeV}$ and is UV-unconstrained.
+The final DM sterile neutrino is heavier than the Higgs,

 \item \textbf{The longevity of DM:} DM must be stable on cosmological time scales, i.e.\ $\tau_\mathrm{DM}=\Gamma_{N\rightarrow h\nu}^{-1}>t_0\approx7\cdot10^{41}\,\mathrm{GeV}^{-1}$.
 With $\Gamma_{N\rightarrow h\nu} = y_f^2 M_f/16\pi$ we get